The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 These results demonstrate that the sample mean and median are unbiased estimators, which means that they are correct on average.
 The word “bias” means different things in different contexts, which can be a source of confusion.
 In this context, “unbiased” means that the average of the estimates is the actual value.

 So far, we’ve shown that both estimators are consistent and unbiased, but it’s still not clear which is better.
 Let’s try one more experiment: let’s see which estimator is more accurate.
-The word “accurate” also means different things in different contexts – as an example, let’s consider the mean squared error (MSE).
+The word “accurate” also means different things in different contexts – as one way to quantify it, let’s consider the mean squared error (MSE).
+The following function computes the differences between the estimates and the actual value, and returns the mean of the squares of these errors.

 def mse(estimates, actual):